dinateimouri/yggdrasil/LESSONS_LEARNED.md

 This document aims to discuss challenges I faced during design and implementation of this assignment.

+## API Design

+At the moment, all of these packages and functions are implemented inside the API container, this leads to have a fat container with 8 GB of data.
+The main reason behind this is due to time limit I have.
+The best practice is to separate them into one or more container and leave API as a tiny service capable of handling thousands of requests.

+## Ollama and Llama3.2:1b

+The main reason for using Ollama and Llama3.2:1b is to be able to run them on my local machine.
+This leads to have poor performance tests results.
+If there is a need to change it, it can be done simply as it follows the same principles.

+## Code quality over time

+As the deadline is/was approaching rather quickly and I have limited time, the code quality might worsen over time.
+So please take a look at my earlier commits to get to know my work quality better.

+## Future works and how it can be improved

+The very first improvement that comes to my mind and seems required, is to separate the sanitization algorithms from API itself.
+And the second one, would be to improve the code quality.
+And finally there is a list of nice to haves in [the epic list](https://github.com/dinateimouri/yggdrasil/issues/1), and I feel the `/async-chat` is one of the important ones (read about it [here](https://github.com/dinateimouri/yggdrasil/issues/15)).

 ## Filtering out disallowed words/phrases

 First of all, this function is implemented in [api/utils.py](./api/utils.py) as `profanity_replace()`.